IsaacAlves7/netflix-website-clone/README.md

-# ▶️ NETFLIX Website Clone 🍿🥤
+# ▶️ NETFLIX Clone 🍿🥤
 It's a repository of NETFLIX Website Clone using HTML5, CSS3, JavaScript, jQuery, React.js and React Router.

 # Inspired by: